Arun113V/PythonPractice/README.md

 This directory cointains few practice programs.
-THese are like warm ups for upcoming application development projects using Flask, Django.
+These are like warm ups for upcoming application development projects using Flask, Django.